King Arthur in comics: New Comics

 King Arthur was first used in New Comics #3 ("The Tale of Sir Gareth of Orkney") and appears alongside his wife Guinevere, his friend Merlin, Sir Lancelot, and Gareth.

 Batman

 King Arthur is present in Batman #36, a possible fantasy entitled "Sir Batman at King Arthur's Court" in which Professor Carter Nichols uses his "Time-Ray Machine" device to send Batman and Robin back in time using "time travel hypnosis" to Arthur's court at Camelot.

 Shining Knight

-King Arthur reappears in Adventure Comics #66, a tale in which Merlin gives the Shining Knight a magical suit of armor (which protects its wearer from all forms of harm), a sword (capable of cutting any substance except the aforementioned suit), and a winged horse named Victory.
-The Shining Knight later delivers the Holy Grail to King Arthur at Camelot in Swamp Thing (vol. 2) #87 (June 1989).
+King Arthur reappears in Adventure Comics #66, a tale in which Merlin gives the Shining Knight a magical suit of armor (which protects its wearer from all forms of harm), a sword (capable of cutting any substance except the aforementioned suit), and a winged horse named Winged Victory.
+The Shining Knight later delivers the Holy Grail to King Arthur at Camelot.

 Marvel Family

 In Marvel Family #70, Merlin sends armor to the future, where it is worn by Sterling Morris, a descendant of King Arthur, and sends him back to Camelot.
 The Marvel Family follow him back in time and find while Arthur is away on a crusade, Queen Guinevere, who was left to rule the Kingdom, has been captured by the Black Wizard, who seeks to seize the Kingdom.
 Merlin has brought Morris back to rule the Kingdom while Arthur is away.
 The Marvels rescue Guinevere and retrieve Arthur from the Crusades.
 Arthur's Knights defeat the Black Wizard's forces and he is captured by Sterling.